 - 7.7.1.
-Total investment balances at 31 March 2022 stood at £40.28m, (31 March 2022, £53.29m).
-During 2022/23 the Council continued to operate a prudent investment strategy whilst also seeking to diversify the investment tools it utilised as a way of maximising returns in what continued to be a difficult investment market.
+Total investment balances at 31 March 2024 stood at £18.75m, (31 March 2023, £40.28m).
+During 2023/24 the Council continued to operate a prudent investment strategy whilst also seeking to diversify the investment tools it utilised as a way of maximising returns in what continued to be a difficult investment market.
 The Council continued to have holdings in Property Funds and Multi-Asset Funds, as well as maintaining shorter-term deposits with the UK banking sector and Money Market Funds. - 7.7.2.
-The Council also had £115.50m long-term borrowing as at 31 March 2023 (31 March 2022, £110.29m).
-This represents an increase of £5.21m in long-term borrowing from 2020/21. - 7.7.3.
-The Council achieved an average rate of return of 2.30% on its internally managed cash flow investments (including cash equivalents) for the year (2021/22, 0.28%).
-The average return on investment on Property Funds was -15.84% (2021/22, 19.97%), with the average return on investment of Multi-Asset Funds being -11.44% (2021/22, -3.49%).
+The Council also had £100.7m long-term borrowing as at 31 March 2024 (31 March 2023, £115.5m).
+This represents a decrease of £14.8m in long-term borrowing from 2020/21. - 7.7.3.
+The Council achieved an average rate of return of 4.93% on its internally managed cash flow investments (including cash equivalents) for the year (2022/23, 2.30%).
+The average return on investment on Property Funds was -4.09% (2022/23, -15.87%), with the average return on investment of Multi-Asset Funds being -8.09% (2022/23, -11.44%).
 The average return on Property and Multi Asset Funds includes capital growth/loss as well as dividend return. - 7.7.4.
 The Council continues to be proactive in identifying and implementing new and innovative projects to deliver its Corporate Plan objectives and as furtherance to its activity to secure long-term financial sustainability.
 These projects may require forward-funding to realise ongoing revenue benefits for the Council.
 The most appropriate source of any funding will be determined at the point at which the required investment in the project is to be made.